BurhanH/automaton-v17/README.md

 ## Enhancement (or TODOs)
 Chatbots: Fix chatbot bow (all tests should pass!).
 Code refactoring.
 Use the OOP approach. <br>
 Tests: Make them data-driven.
 Use presets.
 Add more tests for better coverage.

+## Conclusion
+In the first look, we may say - testing a chatbot is simple, but what if a chatbot a part of [UI](https://en.wikipedia.org/wiki/User_interface)? <br>
+How can we test end-to-end scenarios? <br>
+How can we verify chatbot responses properly for a decision tree in a complex scenario? <br>
+Probably I missing some questions, but these three are major for me.
+[IMHO](https://www.merriam-webster.com/dictionary/IMHO) <br>

+P/S: If you see an error or would like to ask any question feel free to reach out me ;)